 Should this occur with regard to an offender who moves to another State, such a case would qualify as being ‘supervised’ under the terms of the compact and the rules notwithstanding the fact that the California law does not permit the offender to be supervised by the DOCR.
-See ICAOS Rule 1.101 “Supervision,” also ICAOS Advisory Opinion 3-2005, 9-2004, and 8-2004.
+See ICAOS Rule 1.101 “Supervision,” and ICAOS Advisory Opinion 9-2004.

 Does ICAOS Rule 4.112 permit a sending state to advise a receiving state to close interest in a supervision case upon modification of the sentencing order so that the status of the offender no longer qualifies as “supervision” under ICAOS Rule 1.101 but the sending state does not terminate the case.

 Whether the sending state refers to its determination to modify the terms of the sentence as a discharge or not, by operation of law, once supervision has ceased in the sending state there is no further basis upon which the receiving state can continue to act as an agent for the sending state to perform supervision on its behalf when no such authority over the offender continues to exist in the sending state.
 This is consistent with the previous position taken in Advisory Opinion 11-2006 that discharge of the offender under Rule 4.112 (a)(1) is determinative of eligibility for supervision under the compact.

 Whether a receiving state may require all documents concerning the offender which it considers relevant and the authority to return an offender whom it determines can no longer be safely supervised in that state as conditions precedent to accepting a transfer of supervision of an offender under the compact.